-Where did the Scottish Caudell family come from?
-What is the Scottish Caudell family crest and coat of arms?
-When did the Caudell family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Caudell family history?The roots of the name Caudell are found among the Strathclyde-Briton people of the ancient Scottish/English Borderlands.
+The roots of the name Caudell are found among the Strathclyde-Briton people of the ancient Scottish/English Borderlands.
 Caudell was originally found in Renfrrewshire.
 This place-name may also be derived from the Old English words caeld, which means cold, and welle, which means well, and indicates that the original bearer lived near a well that gave cold water.

 It is only in the last few hundred years that rules have developed and the process of spelling according to sound has been abandoned.
 Scottish names from before that time tend to appear under many different spelling variations.
 Caudell has been spelled Caldwell, Coldwell, Caldwill, Cauldwell, Cauldwill, Cawldwell, Guildwell, Calewell, Caldewell and many more.

-Another 55 words (4 lines of text) are included under the topic Early Caudell Notables in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) are included under the topic Early Caudell Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Caudell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 109 words(8 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Unwelcome in their beloved homeland, many Scots sailed for the colonies of North America.
 There, they found land and freedom, and even the opportunity to make a new nation in the American War of Independence.
 These Scottish settlers played essential roles in the founding of the United States, and the shaping of contemporary North America.
 Among them: